minhhieple97/learn-tub/README.md

 - 🧠 **AI-Powered Notes** - Get intelligent feedback and insights with advanced AI analysis
 - 🎯 **AI Quiz Assistant** - Test knowledge with auto-generated questions and personalized feedback
+- 📊 **AI Usage Analytics** - Comprehensive tracking and analytics for all AI interactions
 - ⏰ **Timestamp Sync** - Notes automatically sync with video timestamps for seamless navigation
 - 📚 **Smart Organization** - Organize learning with courses, tags, and intelligent categorization
-- 📊 **Progress Tracking** - Monitor your learning progress with detailed analytics and insights
+- 📈 **Progress Tracking** - Monitor your learning progress with detailed analytics and insights

 ## 🛠️ Tech Stack